 It is important to get out into nature and clear one’s mind every now and then.
 Car camping offers a way to do so that is relatively comfortable, allowing you to bring anything you want that will fit in the car (extra smores, the guitar, air mattress, supersize tent).
 Car camping is a great way to get introduced to camping in the outdoors, while still offering time out in beautiful nature.
 Check out our camping essentials list in #3 above (you can leave off the pack if you are car camping!)
 Front Runner also makes some awesome rooftop tent solutions for off the ground camping.

 Many people want to get out and be in nature a whole day or longer without sacrificing any comfort.
-RVs do just that with just about any degree of comfort available at your nearest RV rental location.
-Consider renting an RV on Outdoorsy next time you are driving long distances and stop and stay at campgrounds along the way to take in the scenery!
+RVs do just that with just about any degree of comfort available.
+Consider renting an RV on TripOutside next time you are driving long distances and stop and stay at campgrounds along the way to take in the scenery!

 Throwing the frisbee around with friends in the park is a superb way to insert some activity into the day.
 It helps to have someone that can offer proper throwing technique for both forehand and backhand methods so that you have control over the disc.
 With control over the disc you and your friends decide how strenuous you want the activity.
 Those looking for a workout can even try out a game of ultimate frisbee!